-UNHCR's report 'Under the Radar and Under Protected' outlined clearly the difficulties encountered by stateless children in what regards their development and protection.
-The report pointed out, inter alia, the difficulties in accessing basic health-care and vaccinations,131 the impossibility to be included in social welfare programs and protections systems, the increased vulnerability to sexual exploitation, abuse, child-trafficking, child-marriage, and abuse in general.
-Children without a nationality and undocumented children are substantially more exposed to forced child-labour, child-soldier recruitment, detention and arrest, and incarceration in adult prisons as they are unable to prove their age.132 The HRC, although indirectly, also addressed some of the hurdles faced by children without a citizenship, underscoring the importance of this right to a life with dignity.
-It recognized the close connection between the right to an identity and a nationality, while highlighting the difficulty to access registration at birth for children of stateless and undocumented parents.133 The non fulfilment of the 'right of the child to the enjoyment of the highest attainable standard of health' (Article 12 ICCPR) is mentioned by the HRC, while underlining the prohibition of discrimination for access to health, namely for 'prisoners or detainees, minorities, asylum seekers and irregular migrants'.134 Freedom of movement,135 right to an adequate standard of living136 and right to family life137 are also hampered by statelessness according to the Council.
+and incarceration in adult prisons as they are unable to prove their age.
+133 The HRC also addressed, although indirectly, some of the hurdles faced by children without citizenship, underscoring the importance of this right to a life with dignity.
+It recognised the close connection between the right to an identity and a nationality while highlighting the difficulty to access registration at birth for children of stateless and undocumented parents.134 The non-fulfilment of the 'right of the child to the enjoyment of the highest attainable standard of health' (Article 12) ICCPR) is mentioned by the HRC, while underlining the prohibition of discrimination for access to health, namely for 'prisoners or detainees, minorities, asylum seekers and irregular migrants'.
+135 Freedom of movement, 136 the right to an adequate standard of living 137 and the right to a family life138 are also hampered by statelessness according to the council.

-Thus, in the words of Bhabha, 'though nationality does not, on its own, guarantee well-being or enjoyment of the constituent elements of a safe and rights endowed life, its absence is
+Thus, in the words of Bhabha, 'though nationality does not, on its own, guarantee well-being or enjoyment of the constituent elements of a safe and rights endowed life, its absence is strongly correlated with serious violations and profound human suffering'.
+139 More importantly, children have the right to a nationality and a legal identity, and EU MS are bound by international and regional law to guarantee such rights.